verse-lab/lean-ssr/README.md

-# LeanSSR: SSReflect Tactic language for Lean4
+# LeanSSR: an SSReflect-Like Tactic Language for Lean4

 This repository provides a SSReflect tactic language for Lean4, as well as some extra handy tactics you might miss from Coq